THE SPORE Reviews of mutant fungus horror – now free on Tubi

 Release date:

-The film will be released in the USA on DVD by Lionsgate on November 9, 2021.
+The film was released in the USA on DVD by Lionsgate on November 9, 2021.
 Special features:

 Filmmakers’ Commentary